WayFAST: Navigation with Predictive Traversability in the Field: System Design

 subject to the constraints

-$\Tilde{x}_k$ is the initial estimated state vector, $\Delta\theta$ is the offset between true North and compass estimated North, $p=[\mu, \nu, \Delta\theta]^\top$ is the vector of parameters, $\Tilde{p}$ is the estimated vector of parameters, and $N \in \mathbb{N}$ is the length of the horizon.
+$\Tilde{x}_k$ is the initial estimated state vector, $\Delta\theta$ is the offset between true North and compass estimated North, $m=[\mu, \nu, \Delta\theta]^\top$ is the vector of parameters, $\Tilde{m}$ is the estimated vector of parameters from the previous iteration, and $N \in \mathbb{N}$ is the length of the horizon.
+Only the system states and unknown parameters $\mu$, $\nu$, and $\Delta\theta$ are estimated in the optimization.
 The measurement equation model, subject to additive noise, is defined as

 where $z_k = [z_{x_k}, z_{y_k}, z_{\theta_k}]^\top$, $z_{x_k}$ and $z_{y_k}$ are the pair of measured position coordinates from GNSS, and $z_{\theta_k}$ is the measured heading angle from the embedded inertial sensor.
 For estimation purposes, we assume the parameters are constant in a short horizon $N$.